smartcontractkit/documentation/docs/blockchain-integrations-framework/index.md

 ## Running integration tests

-Integration testing uses the `bif integration soak` command and a TOML file.
+Integration testing uses the `bif integration test` command and a TOML file.
 The TOML file simplifies managing the many variables involved.

-The TOML file for the Blockchain Integrations Framework has two settings sections:
+The TOML file for the Blockchain Integrations Framework has two settings sections for OCR soak tests on EVM networks:

 - Network settings: Variables that configure which chain you use for testing and the private key for the wallet you want to use for deploying contracts
-- Test settings: Node count and test duration settings to control the behavior of the test
+- Test settings: Test duration, node funding, and round configuration settings to control the behavior of the test

 **Example TOML file**